 Supporting Hawaii's First Net-Zero Energy Affordable Housing Community

-NREL and General Motors are partnering on a multiyear, multimillion dollar joint effort to accelerate the reduction of automotive fuel cell stack costs through fuel cell material and manufacturing research and development.
+NREL and General Motors (GM) are partnering on a multiyear, multimillion dollar joint effort to accelerate the reduction of automotive fuel cell stack costs through fuel cell material and manufacturing research and development.

 NREL Staff Recognized for Top Innovations